Best Practices for Using the VerseDB API

 Cache Your Requests

-If you're requesting the same data frequently (like publishers, series, or character details), cache the results on your end.
+If you're requesting the same data frequently, cache the results locally.
 This reduces unnecessary API calls and helps you stay within your hourly rate limit.

 For collections: